What is impetigo?

-Call your doctor if an impetigo infection does not improve after 3 or 4 days or if you notice any signs that the infection is getting worse such as fever, increased pain, swelling, warmth, redness, or pus.
+Call your doctor if you do not get better as expected or if you notice any signs that the infection is getting worse, such as fever, increased pain, swelling, warmth, redness, or pus.

 How can impetigo be prevented?

 If you know someone who has impetigo, try to avoid close contact with that person until his or her infection has gone away.
-You should also avoid sharing towels, pillows, sheets, clothes, toys, or other items with an infected person.
-If possible, wash all shared items in hot water before you use them again.
+Do not share towels, sheets, or clothes until the infection is gone.
+Wash anything that may have touched the infected area.

 If you or your child has impetigo, scratching the sores can spread the infection to other areas of your body and to other people.
-Keep the sores covered to help you or your child resist scratching them.
 Wash your or your child's hands with soap to help prevent spreading the infection.